 It is widely posited that China's anti-access/ area-denial (A2/AD) strategy-the deployment of an array of overlapping capabilities, including anti-ship ballistic missiles (ASBMs), submarines, and long-range cruise missiles, satellites, and cyber weapons-is aimed largely at forestalling American intervention in support of friends and allies in the Western Pacific, including Taiwan.
 By holding at risk key American platforms and systems (e.g., aircraft carriers), the Chinese seek to delay or even deter American intervention in support of key friends and allies, allowing the PRC to achieve a fait accompli.
-The growth of China's military capabilities is specifically oriented toward countering America's ability to assist in the defense of Taiwan.
+The growth of China's military capabilities is oriented specifically toward countering America's ability to help Taiwan defend itself.